 file:

-Just like in the first part of this tutorial, I define a simple Room entity to use as an example (unless stated otherwise, all the classes that I mention in this post go into database
+Just like in the first part of this series, I define a simple Room entity to use as a tutorial (unless stated otherwise, all the classes that I mention in this post go into database

 module):